mushogenshin/mshgsh-zola-site/content/houdini-docker-apple.md

 Now if we run `docker-compose build`, the process will exit before it can complete the last layer where it's supposed to unzip the Houdini Linux build and run the `houdini.install` script, because it prompts for a Yes/No question about whether we want to proceed, saying "Your CPU does not appear to support SSE", but the script defaults to "No" for an answer.

 Out of curiosity let's hijack this script to proceed none the less.
-We can tweak the last layers in the `Dockerfile` like so to default the answer to Yes.
+We can tweak the last layers in the `Dockerfile` like so to default the answer to Yes:

+TODO: show last layer edits using sed

+After the small hack, our Houdini image will be successfully built, meaning we have installed Houdini on a Ubuntu AMD64 image on a MacBook, and theoretically can run it non-graphically to process any Houdini computations -- including serving our next peculiar idea of some web service unique to Houdini capabilities (e.g. geometry processing, Vellum, KineFX, Solaris, anyone?), how cool is that?

 ### 3. Error on executing hython due to QEMU cpuinfo support

+Following the next instructions in the `README`, from this single Houdini image we can spawn two containers: one serving the license, and the other running hython.

+- The first container of sesinetd runs with no problem:

+TODO: show command and image

+- What unfortunately won't be working (on Apple silicon, that is) is with the second container where we want to execute hython: an obscure message from the USD lib complaining about missing information in the /proc/cpuinfo:

+TODO: show error message

+To admit, at this point I got rather frustrated, not knowing where I should file an issue: to Docker? or to SideFX? or to Pixar?

+After doing some searching, I believe this belongs to [QEMU](https://www.qemu.org/) supports for machine emulators, and the issue is with our Ubuntu AMD64 environment being emulated on Apple chip.